Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 The tuning coil is four turns of 18 gauge tinned copper wire with an I.D. of 10mm.

 The tuning condenser should be one of good quality suitable for VHF.
-The original one used for the prototype had intermittent connections between the frame and moving plates which caused oscillation to drop out at certain parts of the band.
+The original one used for the prototype had intermittent connections between the frame and moving plates, which caused oscillation to drop out at certain parts of the band.
 If obtaining a tuning condenser especially for this receiver, a value of 15pF is to be preferred.
 In that instance the series 33pF is not required.
 Padding a larger tuning condenser to reduce the tuning range results in stations being cramped together at one end of the rotation.

 One side of the 6BL8 heater must be earthed, along with the centre shield of the valve socket.
 Another 1000pF ceramic condenser needs to be connected across the heater.